JoshDeel/Tic-Tac-Toe/README.md

-Learning flutter the only way i know how...
+Learning flutter the only way I know how...
 By making a Tic Tac Toe game :)